Logistics And Transportation Of Container, Cargo,Ship, And, Cargo, Plane

 Freight Rate Changes Alter Customer Shipping Expectations

-Freight rates are determined using a variety of factors, such as weight, dimensions, type of cargo being shipped, distance the cargo is traveling, and time sensitivity.
-Along with these factors, freight rates are also impacted and determined by the current state of the logistics industry and capacity demands.
-So, if you’re shipping during a peak shipping season like the holidays, you’re more likely going to pay higher rates due to tightened capacity.
+Freight rates are determined by a variety of factors, including weight, dimensions, cargo type, distance traveled, and time sensitivity.
+Along with these factors, freight rates are also influenced by the current state of the logistics industry and capacity demands.
+So, if you’re shipping during a peak shipping season like the holidays, you’re more likely to pay higher rates due to tightened capacity.

-Sometimes, freight rates can change rapidly, depending on what’s happening in the logistics industry.
-For example, capacity tightened significantly during the start of the COVID-19 pandemic because carriers were working hard to keep essential items on the shelves of stores nationwide.
+Sometimes freight rates can change rapidly, depending on developments in the logistics industry.
+For example, capacity tightened significantly at the start of the COVID-19 pandemic as carriers worked hard to keep essential items on store shelves nationwide.
 This made it more expensive for business shippers to move their products.
-However, many business shippers were able to keep their goods moving by partnering with a third-party logistics provider (3PL), who has the ability to source capacity and find available lanes for you.

 Unexpected Shipping Delays

-The dreaded shipping delay is something nobody wants to have happen, but unfortunately, delays occur.
+The dreaded shipping delay is something nobody wants to experience, but unfortunately, they do.
 Shipping delays can happen for many reasons, such as:

--Weather – Bad weather impacts freight shipping in big ways.
-Unsafe travel conditions, road closures, terminal closures, trucks and planes not being able to travel, and a backup of shipments can all happen due to bad weather.
-If your cargo is traveling through an area experiencing bad weather, then your shipment could be delayed in getting to your customer.
+Weather – Bad weather significantly impacts freight shipping.
+Unsafe travel conditions, road and terminal closures, trucks and planes unable to operate, and shipment backlogs can all occur due to bad weather.
+If your cargo travels through an area with bad weather, your shipment may be delayed in reaching your customer.

--Public health initiatives – As we learned during 2020 and the start of the pandemic, essential items can fly off the shelves at rapid rates.
+Public health initiatives – As we learned during 2020 and the early stages of the pandemic, essential items can sell out quickly.
 Who gets those items restocked?
 Truckers.
-Sometimes, the logistics industry as a whole has to switch gears to address public health initiatives, like shipping essential items and getting COVID vaccines where they need to be.
+Sometimes, the logistics industry as a whole has to switch gears to support public health initiatives, such as shipping essential items and delivering COVID-19 vaccines where they are needed.

--Traffic – That’s right.
+Traffic – That’s right.
 Traffic isn’t just a headache for you.
-It’s a headache for truck drivers trying to move your cargo, too.
-When traffic slows or halts transit temporarily, it can also delay your shipment being delivered.
+It’s also a headache for truck drivers trying to move your cargo.
+When traffic slows or halts, transit can also temporarily delay the delivery of your shipment.

--Inaccurate labeling – Carriers rely on properly packaged and labeled shipments in order to complete shipments on time.
-If you’re shipment isn’t labeled correctly or if the label has been damaged by water during transit, it can delay your shipment.
+Inaccurate labeling – Carriers rely on properly packaged and labeled shipments to complete shipments on time.
+If your shipment isn’t labeled correctly or the label is damaged by water during transit, it can delay your shipment.

 Damaged Cargo